Ultraviolet Light | previous | next | feedback |

 Safety Hazards

-Ultraviolet light is dangerous for the eyes (particularly for wavelengths in the range 250–300 nm) and for the skin (particularly for 280–315 nm), because it can cause cataracts or photokeratitis of the eye's lens and skin cancer, apart from hyperpigmentation and erythema.
+Ultraviolet light is dangerous for the eyes (particularly for wavelengths in the range 250–300 nm) and for the skin (particularly for 280–315 nm) because it can cause cataracts or photokeratitis of the eye's lens and skin cancer, apart from hyperpigmentation and erythema.
 Lower doses, not yet causing acute effects, can accelerate aging of the skin.
 Therefore, work with UV light sources, in particular with UV lasers, demands special precautions for laser safety.
-For example, UV beams in open optical setups usually have to be enclosed with metal tubes.
+For example, UV beams in optical setups usually have to be enclosed with metal tubes.